EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel and efficient strategy for label assignment, namely EARL.
-An adaptive scale sampling strategy was proposed to solve the problem of targets with large variation of scales, especially in remote sensing images, by selecting samples from suitable and continuous multi-level feature maps.
-Considering the large aspect ratio of the target and to obtain a more accurate and reasonable sampling range while reducing the influence of background noise, a dynamic elliptical distribution aided sampling method was designed, which was adaptively controlled by the target size.
-To learn high quality information from selected training samples, a spatial distance weighting module was developed.
-The experimental results demonstrated the effectiveness of our proposed method when being integrated with simple structure without any tricks.
+In this paper, we presented a novel and effective label assignment strategy, namely EARL, for object detection in RSIs.
+In which, the ADS strategy was proposed to solve the problem of insufficient and imbalanced sampling for targets with large variations in scales and aspect ratios, by selecting samples from suitable and continuous multi-level feature maps.
+Considering the large aspect ratios of targets, the DED strategy was designed to obtain a more accurate and reasonable sampling range while filtering out low-quality samples, which can dynamically adjust sampling range according to the aspect ratios of targets.
+To make the detector more focused on high-quality samples, the SDW module was developed.
+The experimental results demonstrate the effectiveness and robustness of our proposed EARL on three publicly available and challenging RSIs datasets, including DOTA, DIOR-R and HRSC2016.
 Our EARL is so simple that it has the potential to be easily combined with different orientation detectors to achieve better performance.